 In a YourMembership online community, you can acknowledge and reward active and engaged members.
 For example, display member activity and participation levels, encouraging members to return, share, and connect.

 Make sure your online community is mobile responsive.
 You can use it anytime to influence your members’ daily networking habits.
-For example, instead of relying only on email notifications or members logging in to the online community for updates, put information directly in front of your members through push notifications.
-Push notifications allow for instant updates and make it easier for members to have direct access to information without sifting through an inbox.
+For example, instead of relying only on email notifications, put information directly in front of your members with instant updates in the announcement area or activity feed.
+This makes it easier for members to have direct access to information without sifting through an inbox.

 Even if your association is small, launching an online member community is easier than you might think.
 It’s also necessary as an additional means of member engagement beyond in-person events.